Txnn3r/Txnn3r.github.io/_posts/2023-04-17-SummitCTF.md

 We are given an explanation of the challenge and a server to connect to `0.cloud.chals.io:23434`.
 The goal of the challenge was to solve a system of equations with emojis instead of variables.

-Connecting to the server we can see that this isn't just a regular systems of equations, we have to script it, and the emojis / numbers change every time:
+Connecting to the server we can see that, as expected, this isn't just a regular system of equations, the emojis / numbers change every time:

 ![image](https://user-images.githubusercontent.com/101006959/232649862-bf83543a-737c-42bc-9c5e-45847e25f8ad.png)